-3.2.3 Progress
+3.2.3 Project Progress

-Table 12, Table 13, Table 14, Table 15, Table 16, Table 17, Table 18, and Table 19 summarize the total required reductions and the estimated reductions achieved for completed and ongoing projects by entity for areas with entity allocated reductions.
-Table 20 summarizes the total required reductions and the estimated reductions achieved in areas with waterbody allocated reductions.
+Table 14, Table 15, Table 16, Table 17, Table 18, Table 19, Table 20, and Table 21 summarize the total required reductions and the estimated reductions achieved for completed and ongoing projects by entity for areas with entity allocated reductions.
+Table 22 summarizes the total required reductions and the estimated reductions achieved in areas with waterbody allocated reductions.
+Reductions are based on projects completed through October 2024.
+This date was chosen to allow adequate time to review project documentation and calculate reductions based on accepted methodologies and best management practice (BMP) efficiencies.
+Updated project information will be provided each year in the Statewide Annual Report and at an annual meeting.
 Appendix B provides the project details.
 As part of the annual reporting process, stakeholders will be required to provide a detailed and quantified description of their ordinance enforcement and environmental education activities to receive credits for these activities.
 Based on progress towards meeting the TMDL and water quality monitoring results, reductions from ordinances and education efforts may be reevaluated in future BMAP updates, particularly with respect to enforcement of ordinances.